Vinnytsia: Sport and sportsmen

 Vinnytsia is known for playing sports such as basketball.
 There are two professional teams: the women's "Vinnytsia Lightnings" and the men's "Vinnytsia Bisons".
 "Vinnytsia Bisons" is a fairly well-known brand in Vinnytsia and Ukrainian sports.
 This men's basketball team twice won silver medals and once - bronze of the higher league of the championship of Ukraine in 2018.
-Mykola Zdyrka, head coach of "Bisons", is a master of sports.

 In 2006, the first American football championship of Ukraine took place, in which "Vinnytsia Wolves" took second place.
 In 2013, 6 "Wolves" players were invited to be selected for the national American football team of Ukraine.
 Three of them became part of it.
 In 2014, the team started playing in the higher league, where they played in the group stage with Kyiv "Bandits", Odesa "Pirates" and Kyiv "Vityaz".
 2017 — silver medalists of the ULAF Championship of Ukraine.
 The youth teams of the Vinnytsia Wolves sports club, which formed the basis of two national flag football teams of Ukraine, became participants in the New Generation Bowl 2022 and returned home with achievements.
 The U15 national team won the silver cup of the tournament, and the U17 team won the bronze.
-Wolves Cheerleaders is the best cheerleading team in Ukraine.